How to Use Animation to Explain Mechanisms of Action in your Presentation

 • Clarity and Conciseness:

-Animation simplifies the mechanisms of drugs like Exenatide, transforming complex medical concepts into clear and engaging visuals.
+Animation simplifies the mechanisms of drugs, transforming complex medical concepts into clear and engaging visuals.

 • Storytelling for Science: